Belongs within: Heteroneura.

-The Tortricidae are a group of small to medium moths, including the leafrollers and related species, whose larvae may feed in plant detritus or as borers in living plants.
+The Tortricidae are a group of small to medium moths including the leafrollers and related species.
+Larvae may feed in plant detritus or as borers in living plants.
 Adult tortricids are usually a mottled or marbled brown (Grimaldi & Engel 2005).
-Members of the subfamily Tortricinae bear two annuli of scales per antennal segment whereas Olethreutinae bear only a single annulus per segment (Nielsen & Common 1991).
+Members of the subfamily Tortricinae bear two annuli of scales per antennal segment whereas Olethreutinae bear only a single annulus per segment.
+The Chlidanotinae are a primarily tropical group lacking the costal fold and with characteristic valvae and hair-pencils arising on segment 8 (Nielsen & Common 1991).

 | |--Polyorthini NC91